neo-project/neo-express/docs/command-reference.md

 The `transfer` command is used to transfer assets between accounts in a Neo-Express blockchain.
 The transfer command has four required arguments

 - The asset to transfer.
-This can be 'neo', 'gas' or the hash of a NEP-5 token
+This can be `neo`, `gas` or the hash of a NEP-5 token
-- the amount to transfer as an integer
+- The amount to transfer as an integer.
+Optionally accepts `all` as a shortcut for all the assets of a given type.
-- the friendly name of the sending account
+- The friendly name of the sending account
-- the friendly name of the receiving account
+- The friendly name of the receiving account

 Note, Neo-Express reserves the friendly name 'genesis' to refer to the account holding the tokens created in the genesis block. 'genesis' can be used as any